 How to Serve

 I like to serve this Instant Pot Pork Belly at dinner parties as an appetizer or shared plate.
-You can serve it with toothpicks to make it an easy appetizer.
+You can serve it inside bao buns or with toothpicks to make it an easy appetizer.

 If you want to make a complete meal, simply serve it over rice and alongside a fresh salad.
 Here are some other unique ideas for rice sides that pair well with this recipe: